LOCAL SEO GUIDE

 Placing that same NAP data on every page of your website in also important.
 Your phone number should be in the header so it’s easily seen and made to click to call.
 The address can be in the footer with the business name and phone repeated.

-Adding structured data or local schema code on your website is important too.
-These tell the search engines who you are in the language they want it in, and that your matching business name, address and phone number (and website URL) is being talked about all over the Internet from high authority sites.
+Adding structured data code [a.k.a. schema code ] on your website is important too.
+This code tells the search engines who you are in the language they want it in.
+It identifies your site as a local business, business name, address and phone number (NAP), your business categories, and more.
+This code provides a big boost to ranking power.
 See Google and LocalSchema.org for more info.

-There’s also special structured data or local schema code for reviews pages, posts, products, and more.
+There’s special structured data code for reviews pages, blog posts, products, and more.
 They’re all a tremendous help in getting your site and content organically ranked and growing traffic.

 Online reviews have a direct influence on local search engine rankings, leads, sales, and your business’s brand and reputation.

 Online reviews are also one of the first things people see in your Google My Business listing displayed in maps for local searches.

 90% of those surveyed said positive reviews affected their buying decisions and 86% said negative reviews did.

 Since consumers trust online reviews almost as much as reviews from friends and family, they need to be a priority in your business and SEO plans.

 Your local business needs lots of great reviews on Google+, Yelp, Bing Places, etc.